mdragoss/data-upskill/README.md

 # Generate dummy data

 > This project aims to up personal skills and personal knowledge about databases, recommendation engine using Python and SQL Server.
-It will leverage personal skills and abilities.
+It will leverage personal skills and abilities, this project was internally only and GitHub was as a platform for sharing general things, on repository is used general data and information, other requirements and task was executed in Azure Data Studio using Sql Scripting.

 1. Create virtual env `python3 -m venv .venv` and activate it
 2. Install pipenv `pip3 install pipenv` then install project dependencies `pipenv install --dev`